SuperSaiyajinStackZ/S2GBATestStuff/README.md

 - **resources**: This Directory contains some resources for this Repository.
 - **tools**
 	- **common**
+		- ***DenoHelper.js***: This file handles the Deno related things, such as getting an Uint8Array Buffer from a local file, writing data to files etc.
 		- ***S2GBAROMData.js***: This file handles the ROM Data, such as checking for validation, reading and writing to it's Buffer etc.
 		- ***S2GBASAVData.js***: Same as above, but for the Savefile instead.
 	- **scripts**